 Dr. Kanchan, Consultant Internal Medicine

 Have you ever felt tired for no reason, even though you’ve rested enough?
 If so, you’re not alone.
-In fact, you may have iron deficiency anemia.
+In fact, you may have iron deficiency anemia, a common condition that can significantly impact your energy and well-being.

 Why is Iron Deficiency Anemia So Common?